KAR-NG/Dirty-Data-Challenge-/cleaning.md

     ## $ col   <dbl> 3, 4, 2, 1, 4, 2, 1, 3, 1, 3, 4, 2, 2, 1, 3, 4, 3, 4, 2, 1, 4, 2~
     ## $ yield <dbl> 44.20000, 54.10000, 33.28960, 36.70000, 33.00000, 13.60000, 44.1~

-I can clearly see that there are two location “Clemson” and “Tifton” as well as 4 cucumber genotypes represented by “gen”.
-Both variables have equal sample sizes among their attribute (or known as “level”).
+Now, I can clearly see that there are two location “Clemson” and “Tifton” as well as 4 cucumber genotypes in the column of “gen”.
+Both variables have equal sample sizes (16 and 8) among their attribute (or known as “level”).

 ``` r
 summary(final_table)